-In the 1960s Loma Linda University Medical Center professor of pediatrics and maternal health, Dr. Willard Centerwall, took interest in the Asian Leopard Cat's immunity to the feline leukemia virus.
-Dr. Centerwall, a fan of the cat fancy and feline genetics, spearheaded a research project on the Asian Leopard cat in order to further his understanding of humans with compromised immune systems and to determine if the Asian Leopard cat could pass its immunity through hybridization.
-Because human leukemia behaves in much the same way as feline leukemia, there was great hope that studying the Asian Leopard cats and their hybrid offspring would lead to a greater understanding of leukemia in general.
-While the experiment didn't produce the desired result of passing the resistance on to hybrid offspring, it did, in essence, lead to the creation of the Bengal breed.
+In the 1960s, Loma Linda University Medical Center professor of pediatrics and maternal health, Dr. Willard Centerwall, took an interest in the Asian Leopard Cat's immunity to the feline leukemia virus.
+Dr. Centerwall, a fan of the cat fancy and feline genetics, spearheaded a research project on the Asian Leopard cat to further his understanding of humans with compromised immune systems and to determine if the Asian Leopard cat could pass its immunity through hybridization.
+Because human leukemia behaves in much the same way as feline leukemia, there was great hope that studying the Asian Leopard cats and their hybrid offspring would better understand leukemia in general.
+While the experiment didn't produce the desired result of passing the resistance on to hybrid offspring, it ultimately led to the creation of the Bengal breed.

 In 1980, Jean Sudgen Mill received her first hybrid cats from Dr. Centerwall.
 She had another purpose in mind for these beautiful hybrids.
 Jean saw the hybridization of the Asian Leopard Cat as a way to minimize the exploitation of small spotted wild cats for fur and to offer an alternative to people keeping illegal wild cats as pets.
 In addition, she hoped that if these spotted cats became popular, it would decrease people's desire for real furs as fashion, as one would not want to wear the cats they have as pets.
 Thus, the Bengal cat was created in hopes to help save the small wild cat populations.